 Start Dental Visits Early

-Taking your child to the dentist by their first birthday helps them get used to the experience.
-When visits happen often, they become routine instead of scary.
+Taking your child to the dentist early helps them get used to the experience.
+When dental visits happen often, they become routine instead of scary.
 Kids who grow up going to the dentist are less likely to fear it later.

 Keep Talking Positive